Goncalves95/snake_game/README.md

 - __Header__

-  - This is the landing page for our users, so it has an header for fun.
+  - This is the landing page for our users, so it has a header for fun.

 ![Header](assets/media/heading_web.png)

 - __Game Area__

   - This area contains the div where the JavaScript code was developed.
-In this area we find a field of blocks where the rats (the snake's food) will appear and where the snake will travel to catch all the rats. .
+In this area we find a field of blocks where the rats (the snake's food) will appear and where the snake will travel to catch all the rats.

 ![Game Area](assets/media/game_area_web.png)

 - __Game Area on Small Screens__

-  - What's different about the es area compared to the web is that for small screens I've added control keys on the screen (in the game div).
+  - What's different about the area compared to the web is that I have added control keys on the screen for small screens. (in the game div).

 ![Game Area](assets/media/arrow_game_mobil.png)